matloff/imagefraud/README.md

 There are lots of improvements that can be made to the Block Artifact Grid method and lots of research out on this.
 (I just implemented the simple old method.)
 I would like to research use of methods to improve this such as first digit probability distribution fetaures, MLE, and local noise discrepencies.

-(Fiimplementingnish)  the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7084319 (which also uses blocking and database model training, but a more sophisiticated method of feature generation) and compare this to RLRN (and/or use it for improving it)
+Implement the paper here: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7084319 (which also uses blocking and database model training, but a more sophisiticated method of feature generation) and compare this to RLRN (and/or use it for improving it)